Need an anchor chart to understand a business analyst job?

 What Does a Business Intelligence Analyst Do?

 |Assess information to make effective conclusions||Compile data for backing their recommendations|

 |Evaluate the efficacy of a project or process||Evaluate that the conclusions met are sound and accurate|

 |Creates new solutions to rectify administrative practices||States variables that affect sales and performance|

-- In a cut-throat job market, a business analyst is the force of the new-age company to bring unconventional change with their analytical approach to maximize the output.
+- In a cut-throat job market, a business analyst is a force of the new-age company to bring unconventional change with their analytical approach to maximize the output.

-- A business analyst is responsible to evaluate the industry requirements and current technology in play to make optimum use of both to achieve desired results.
+- A business analyst is responsible for evaluating the industry requirements and current technology in play to make optimum use of both to achieve desired results.

 - It is required from a business analyst to thoroughly understand the company goals and bring necessary process variations to obtain the same.